saccomano/corridosEd/index.md

 ---
 # Repository of Symbolic Music Data

-Corpus of MEI and MusicXML files for computer-assisted analysis from<br/> _El corrido mexicano_ (1954) by Vicente T. Mendoza.
+Corpus of MEI and MusicXML files for computer-assisted analysis from _El corrido mexicano_ (1954) by Vicente T. Mendoza.

 A demonstration of encoded repository materials that can be searched, displayed, and played in the browser.
 Scores encoded as MEI, using Verovio web tools for playback.